-Alaskan King Crab Risotto with Chilli, Tomato and SaffronPosted on in Fish & Seafood, Recipes
+Alaskan King Crab Risotto with Chilli, Tomato and SaffronPosted on in European, Fish & Seafood, Recipes

 This risotto is one for a special occasion due to King Crab being about the price of a family car but it’s well worth giving a go!
 This recipe will serve 2.

 1 Clove of Garlic